 - Support for every programming language imaginable

-In my point of view, Visual Studio Code is the best editor in the world right now for almost every programming language.
+From my perspective, Visual Studio Code is the best editor in the world right now for almost every programming language.

-There are lots of premium IDEs are out there, in I will cover those in future posts.
+There are many premium IDEs, and I will cover future posts.